Jojie Alcantara

 Jojie Alcantara is a former TV host, artist, Filipina journalist and a contributor to international publications.

-A multi-awarded photographer and writer, her works are featured in the Department of Tourism's campaigns of "It's More Fun in the Philippines" and "Love the Philippines" (bus design in Aukland, NZ), on covers/spreads of international airline magazines and the Best of the Best Philippines coffee table book series.
+A multi-awarded photographer and writer, her works are featured in the Department of Tourism's campaigns of "It's More Fun in the Philippines" and "Love the Philippines" with her images in buses in New Zealand.
+Her works are also on covers and spreads of airline magazines, the Best of the Best Philippines and Bucket List coffee table book series of DOT and Tourism Promotional Board (TPB).

 As a professional photographer, she has bagged national and international awards and is a Getty Images contributor.
-Often on solo travels, she documents destinations and heartwarming stories of human interest and culture.
+She documents stories of human interest and culture in the islands and abroad.

-As an artist and painter, she's had art exhibits featuring her caricatures, and several photo exhibits.
+An artist and painter, she's had art exhibits featuring caricatures, and nationwide photo exhibits.

 As a media personality, she was a TV and events host, a commercial model and a radio talent.
-She's had brand endorsement deals for print and TV, and previous stints as workshop resource speaker for Canon, then Fujifilm Philippines.
+She's had brand endorsement deals for print and TV, and as former workshop resource speaker for Canon, Fujifilm Philippines and Sony.

-She blogs, organizes charity events, aids in disaster relief operations, runs photo exhibits, hosts events, teaches photojournalism and creative writing workshops and gives speaking engagements nationwide.
+She blogs, organizes charity events and photo exhibits, aids in disaster relief operations, hosts events, teaches photojournalism and creative writing workshops and gives speaking engagements nationwide.
 She loves to share her experiences and skills in seminars and big conventions.

 She was one of the six keynote speakers in Photo World Asia 2017, a prestigious international convention for photographers held in Makati, Philippines.